 - By “losing weight” we mean that we want to reduce our body fat.

-- Body fat is our “larder for a rainy day” to provide energy for bodily functions when energy intake is low.
+- Body fat is our “larder for a rainy day”.
+It provides energy for bodily functions when energy intake is low.

 Some more points:

-So, to lose weight, all you have to do is to reduce the fat intake (as food) during the weight-loss period so that your body feeds on its own body fat.
+To lose weight, all you have to do is to reduce your fat intake (as food) during the weight-loss period so that your body feeds on its own body fat.
 At this stage you will be eating a lot of protein-rich foods.
-Once you reach your normal weight, you need to start eating more fat again to meet the body’s energy needs.
+Once you reach your normal weight, you can start eating more fat again to meet the body’s energy needs.
 If you add back carbohydrates instead, then you switch back to “fat storage mode” and you regain weight.

 Sounds simple, and it is, however, there are a few additional elements to consider.

 You will need to have transitioned your body away from using carbohydrates as fuel to instead burning fat.
 If you are significantly overweight and/or have progressed a long way down the path to Type-2 diabetes, then getting your insulin levels down far enough so that you can start to burn fat may be difficult using diet alone.
 The answer to this problem is in fasting – please see our Fasting page.